DoughFin/DoughFin_BE/README.md

 ## Testing
 exec `bundle exec rspec` after you've installed the app.

+## Gems
+The [GraphQL](https://graphql-ruby.org/) gem was used to integrate GraphQL queries between our backend and frontend applications.

+The [Shoulda Matchers Gem](https://github.com/thoughtbot/shoulda-matchers) is used for one-liner testing of models.

+The [SimpleCov Gem](https://github.com/simplecov-ruby/simplecov) provides test coverage analysis for our application.

+The [FactoryBot](https://github.com/thoughtbot/factory_bot) and [Faker Gems](https://github.com/faker-ruby/faker) was used to create large amounts of data for testing and rake task development.

+The [Pry gem](https://github.com/pry/pry) and [RSpec Rails](https://github.com/rspec/rspec-rails) within the testing environment for unit and feature testing.

+[RSpec Benchmark](https://github.com/piotrmurach/rspec-benchmark) was used for performance testing.

 ## Acknowledgments
 Thank you to all the contributors who have helped shape DoughFin.